Eligibility for a Library Card

 Individual borrowers card

 A library card for the Library System of Lancaster County will be issued without charge to any resident of Lancaster County who is five years old or more.
-A child under the age of 14 years must have the library card application form signed by a parent or legal guardian who agrees to assume responsibility for monitoring the materials borrowed by the child, as well as the child’s fines and the cost of any lost or damaged materials.
+For children under the age of 14, both the child and parent/guardian are to be present when applying for the library card.
+A child under the age of 14 years must have the library card registration form signed by themselves as well as a parent or legal guardian who agrees to assume responsibility for monitoring the materials borrowed by the child, as well as the child’s fines and the cost of any lost or damaged materials.
 (See Confidentiality).

 Applicants will need to produce proof of address from one of the following sources: